0xsequence/contracts-library/src/tokens/common/README.md

 ### Dependencies

-The `ERC2981Controlled` contract depends on OpenZeppelin's `ERC2981` and `AccessControl` contracts. `ERC2981` provides the basic royalty-related functionality according to the standard, while `AccessControl` provides a flexible system of access control based on roles.
+The `ERC2981Controlled` contract depends on OpenZeppelin's `ERC2981` and `AccessControlEnumberable` contracts. `ERC2981` provides the basic royalty-related functionality according to the standard, while `AccessControlEnumberable` provides a flexible system of access control based on roles.

 ## MerkleProofSingleUse